Menu

 An annulment of a decision means that the challenged decision has been declared invalid.

-This legal statement means that the decision is considered like it has never existed.
+This legal statement means that the decision is treated like it never existed.

 Return to re-decision